khalid-hussain/theprophetsprayer/MARKDOWN/appendices/appendix_1.md

 Similar narrations to the above are as follows:

-## “The example of my Companions is that of the stars: he who follows any of them will be rightly-guided.”
+## “The example of my Companions is that of the stars: he who follows any of them will be rightly-guided.” {.unnumbered}

 **Mawḍūʿ (Fabricated)**.
 Related by Qudāʿī (109/2) via: